Analysis | Why Stakes Are Raised in the Azeri-Armenian Conflict

 4. Why is Turkey involved and what are its goals?

-Turkey has a closed border and no diplomatic relations with Armenia, in large part due to its refusal to recognize the 1915 genocide.
+Turkey has a closed border and no diplomatic relations with Armenia, in part due to the Karabakh conflict and in part due to wider tension over the 1915 genocide.
 By contrast, Azerbaijan supplies Turkey with natural gas and crude oil via pipelines that pass within 10 miles (16 kilometers) of the Azerbaijan-Armenia border and 30 miles of the conflict zone.
 As a result, Turkey has long sided with Azerbaijan on the Karabakh dispute.
 That support was until recently limited to rhetoric.
 But in July, after a previous Armenian-Azeri clash, Turkey’s military conducted joint exercises with Azerbaijan’s.
-On Sept.
-28, Turkish President Recep Tayyip Erdogan called Armenia to end its “occupation” of Azeri territory and criticized the current negotiating format, which excludes his country, for doing “everything possible not to solve the problem.”
+On Oct.
+1, Turkish President Recep Tayyip Erdogan condemned calls for a cease-fire from the so-called Minsk Group, chaired by Russia, the U.S. and France, arguing that until Armenia ends its occupation of Azeri territory, a cease-fire will just lead to future conflict.
 Although Erdogan’s precise goals are uncertain, the change comes at a time when he is using hard power to press Turkish interests across much of the former Ottoman space, including against Russia in Syria and Libya, and against Cyprus, Greece and Israel in the Eastern Mediterranean.
+Turkey denied claims by Armenia, the Russian Foreign Ministry and French President Emmanuel Macron that it had sent jihadist fighters from Syria to the conflict zone.

 5. What leverage do the U.S., Russia and France have?

 As a nearby nuclear superpower and former overlord, Russia has leverage with both sides.
 Armenia hosts a large Russian military base and is now more dependent than ever on the ultimate guarantee that provides, should Azerbaijan try to take back the land it lost in 1994.
 Since then, Azerbaijan’s oil and gas wealth have allowed it to substantially increase its military spending – much of which has gone to purchasing weapons from Russia, which arms both sides.
 The U.S. used to also wield considerable influence, as host to a large, wealthy and politically active Armenian diaspora and the primary backer of new Azeri oil and gas pipeline routes that skirt and compete with Russia’s transit network.
 But in recent years, U.S. interest in the region appears to have ebbed.
-The leverage of France, as a representative of the European Union, also appears to be in decline.
+The leverage of France also appears to be in decline as that of powers closer by, including Turkey, grows.
+On Oct.
+1, Armenia recalled its ambassador from Israel to protest against the sale of Israeli drones it said Azerbaijan was using on the battlefield.

 6. How does the conflict affect oil and gas supplies?